nasa/DdsJs/README.md

 ## Packaging

 Once the build is complete, CMake may be used to create installable packages.
-On Debian systems, the follwing command produces two (2) installable DEB archives.
+On Intel/Linux systems, the follwing command produces two (2) installable DEB archives.
 On other Linux systems, it produces two (2) TAR-GZ archives:

     make package

+This default behavior can be circumvented by calling the CPack tool (part of CMake) directly with a package generator specification.
+For example, to generate TAR-GZ archives even in Intel/Linux systems, the following command must be run from the build tree:

+    cpack -G TGZ

-The resulting archives will bear in their name the DDS.js package name, version, target operating system, target system processor, and whether the archive contains runtime files or files used for development.
+The resulting archives will bear in their name the **DDS.js** package name, version, target operating system, target system processor, and whether the archive contains runtime files or files used for development.
 For example, a set of TAR-GZ archives built for a Linux x86-64 host would look like this:

 *  `ddsjs-1.0.0-Linux-x86_64-Bin.tar.gz`: Archive containing the shared libraries that are needed at runtime.
-*  `ddsjs-1.0.0-Linux-x86_64-Dev.tar.gz`: Archive containing header files and build scripts that are needed when building a NodeJS add-on with DDS.js.
+*  `ddsjs-1.0.0-Linux-x86_64-Dev.tar.gz`: Archive containing header files and build scripts that are needed when building a NodeJS add-on with **DDS.js**.

-A set of DEB archives would look as follows:
+A set of DEB archives would look as follows (when using CoreDX as the DDS provider):

 *  `ddsjs-coredx-bin_1.0.0-custom_amd64.deb`: Archive containing the shared libraries that are needed at runtime.
-*  `ddsjs-coredx-dev_1.0.0-custom_amd64.deb`: Archive containing header files and build scripts that are needed when building a NodeJS add-on with DDS.js.
+*  `ddsjs-coredx-dev_1.0.0-custom_amd64.deb`: Archive containing header files and build scripts that are needed when building a NodeJS add-on with **DDS.js**.

 ## Installation

-When installing from TAR-GZ archives, simply unpacking then on a target directory will create a directory for DDS.js and unpack all the files in their appropriate location.
+When installing from TAR-GZ archives, simply unpacking then on a target directory will create a directory for **DDS.js** and unpack all the files in their appropriate location.
 When `CMAKE_INSTALL_PREFIX` specified a global location, it is expected that the archive be unpacked at the root of the file system:

     tar -C / -zxvf ddsjs-1.0.0-Linux-x86_64-Bin.tar.gz

+By default, `CMAKE_INSTALL_PREFIX` is configured to be `/opt/ASTRA`.

 ## Post-installation

-DDS.js must have the shared libraries in its "Bin" package be registered with the system's dynamic linker.
+**DDS.js** must have the shared libraries in its "Bin" package be registered with the system's dynamic linker.
 On Linux systems, this usually involves adding an entry to the `/etc/ld.so.conf` file pointing to the directory where the shared libraries were installed.

 # Using DDS.js